VOloo-spec/learning-git/README.md

 * Create a folder called `myProject`.
 * Go into that folder.
-* Create a file called `myName.js` and add your name to that file.
+* Create a file and add your name to that file.
 * Save the file and open a terminal window.
 * In your terminal window, `cd` to your `myProject` folder.
 O
 * Run `git init`.